 It is along the south-east coast of the island of Zanzibar, bordering one of the most beautiful beaches in the world, that the Raguz family has planted its chain of intimate and discreet hotels, 'The Zanzibar Collection'.
-Facing the coral reef, the Baraza is one of those unspoilt retreats where the blue of the sky and sea are the only limits to our dreams.
+Facing the coral reef, the Baraza is one of those unspoilt edens where the blue of the sky and sea are the only limits to our dreams.

 It's hard not to fall under the timeless charm of a hotel where every guest is the centre of attention.
 As soon as we arrive, the attentive staff offer us a delicious hibiscus syrup.
 Before leading us to our spacious Swahili-inspired private villa, where we will be staying for two nights.